icebear5h/robust-data-sorter/README.md

 * text: the text field from the JSON.

-For the raw text mode, the client sends Content-Type: text/plain, sets X-Tenant-ID to the tenant identifier, and places the raw log content in the HTTP body as plain text.
-There is no log\_id in this case, so the ingestion function generates a log identifier on the server side (for example, using a UUID or ULID).
-For text uploads, the internal message becomes:
+For the raw text mode, the handler validates that X-Tenant-ID is present and well-formed, then it serializes into the internal txt format.
+It constructs an internal message with fields:

 * tenantId: taken from the X-Tenant-ID header.